History of the People's Republic of China: Controversies

 In the years after Hu Jintao's rise to power, respect of basic human rights in China continued to be a source of concern.
 Liu Xiaobo, Nobel Peace Prize winner and human rights activist, was arrested and sentenced to jail for 11 years in 2010.
 Liu Xiaobo, together with others, authored the Charter 08 and received the Nobel Peace Prize in 2010.
-Liu Xiaobo passed away in 2017.
+Liu Xiaobo died in 2017.

 In Hu Jintao's time, the Chinese Communist Party and the Chinese government created the "50 Cent Party", attempting to "guide" public opinions online in favor of the Communist Party and the Chinese government.

 Xi Jinping and the fifth generation (2012–present)

 Transition of power

 Xi Jinping became the General Secretary of the Chinese Communist Party and the Chairman of the Central Military Commission, the two most powerful positions on 15 November 2012.
 And on March 14, 2013, he became the 7th President of China.
 Li Keqiang became the Premier of China in March 2013.

 In October 2022, Xi Jinping was re-elected as General Secretary of the Chinese Communist Party for a precedent-breaking third term of paramount leader after Mao Zedong's death.
+In March 2023, Xi continued as the President of China for a third term, while Li Qiang succeeded Li Keqiang as the new Premier of China.